ENCCS/julia-for-hpc/content/interfacing.rst

     py"getNElement"(1)
     # 1

-It is noted that
+It is noted that:

 - you don’t need to convert complex data like arrays, and the results are automatically converted to Julia types
 - in the last line of the example that PyCall doesn’t attempt index conversion (Python arrays are zero-based while Julia arrays are one-based).
 Calling the Python ``getNElement()`` function with `1` being the argument will retrieve what in Python is the first element of the array.

 It is very easy to mix Julia and Python code.
 So if you like a developed module in Python, you can directly use it in Julia.

 .. code-block:: julia